powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 As mentioned at the beginning ZFS has the ability to silently correct data errors.
 This is accomplished through the scrub action.
 A scrub will go through every block of the pool and compare it against the known checksum for that block.
 The consequence of which is that a scrub can impact performance of the disk while run.

-By default zfsutils-linux will come with a crontab entry that will scrub the disks:
+By default zfsutils-linux will come with a crontab entry that will scrub the disks.

 ```shell
 $ cat /etc/cron.d/zfsutils-linux